Parvathy-alt/cryptonite_taskphase_Parvathy/File_Globbing..md

 ## MATCHING WITH *

+`/challenge/run` gives the output that `This challenge resets your working directory to /home/hacker unless you change directory properly...` according to which we redirect to another working directory which is `/challenge ` which is done by the line of code
+`cd /ch*` then we run `./run` to get the flag
+Flag : `pwn.college{UUvGx0arZ-6E4_ORv1veEKDK1V8.dFjM4QDLwgTN0czW}`

 ## MATCHING WITH ?

 When the system comes across a `?` character in any argument, the shell interprets it as a wildcard that matches exactly one character, similar to `*`, but limited to a single character.